Who’s behind this?

 Julia is the founder of Community News Lab, a nonprofit working to install community bulletin boards on public sidewalks in San Francisco.
 She is one of five inaugural Yes SF Nonprofit Innovators 2025, selected by the San Francisco Chamber of Commerce.
 Julia is also the founder of Support SF Schools, a website to help neighborhood residents volunteer and donate to their local public schools.

-In her neighborhood, Julia is on the leadership team of Resilient West Portal, supports the Greater West Portal Neighborhood Association (GWPNA) as the school liaison, and serves on the School Site Council at West Portal Elementary School (SFUSD).
-In 2025 Julia participated in two national accelerators for neighborhood leaders: the Neighborhood Accelerator Program and Village Builders.
-She enjoys making baked goods for her neighbors, which is maybe how this whole thing started.
+In her neighborhood, Julia is on the leadership team of Resilient West Portal, serves as the school liaison on the Greater West Portal Neighborhood Association (GWPNA), is secretary of the School Site Council at West Portal Elementary School (SFUSD), and champions the wonderful West Portal Library Branch on SFPL’s Council of Neighborhood Libraries.
+In 2025 Julia participated in two national accelerators for neighborhood leaders: the Neighborhood Village Project and Village Builders.
+She enjoys making baked goods for her neighbors, which is maybe how this whole thing started (Julia’s mom says it’s because Julia watched a lot of Mister Rogers when she was little).

 Julia is a current Board Member of SF Civic Tech, the city’s longest-running weekly tech-for-good hack night, where she has volunteered for over a decade.
-She previously served on the board of the San Francisco Press Club.
+She was previously the outreach chair on the board of the San Francisco Press Club.

 Julia started out her career as a classroom teacher in the east bay and worked in ed tech for many years (including five years as a senior product manager at Khan Academy).
 She holds a BA from UC Berkeley, a Masters in Education from Harvard, and an MBA from MIT Sloan School of Management.
 Yes, she really loves school.